John Mole (musician)

 John Mole (25 April 1949 – 1 August 2006) was an English bass guitar player.

+Early life

 Mole was born in Stratford, London.

+Musical career

 A member of Jon Hiseman's Colosseum II, he went on to work with fellow band members Gary Moore and Don Airey.
 He also played with the UK jazz-funk band Morrissey–Mullen during the late 1970s, and as a session musician, with artists such as Barbra Streisand and John Dankworth.
 He was the first-call bassist for Andrew Lloyd Webber, appearing on the latter's Variations album as well as the successful Cats and Starlight Express musicals during the 1980s and 1990s.